visbot/scoop/README.md

 scoop install winamp
 ```

-There are several third-party [Winamp manifests](https://scoop.sh/#/apps?q=winamp) to choose from, others might work better for you!
+Note that there are several third-party [Winamp manifests](https://scoop.sh/#/apps?q=winamp) to choose from, others might work better for you!

 ## Installation